Note: This article has been updated with an exclusive trailer for My First Film‘s American and European fall tour.

-This Saturday, Metrograph and MEMORY are presenting the New York City premiere of My First Film, a hybrid film / performance / artist talk by Zia Anger.
-This piece defies convention, challenging what a film can be and how an artist can relate to their audience, and it complicates conventional discussions around representation and gender diversity.
+My First Film is a hybrid film / performance / artist talk by Zia Anger that defies convention, challenging what a film can be and how an artist can relate to their audience.
+It complicates conventional discussions around representation and gender diversity.
 As Miriam Bale, artistic director of the Indie Memphis Film Festival, told me: “I have attended dozens, or maybe hundreds, of talks about the lack of women feature film directors — an issue I care deeply about.
 But after a while, they all sound the same.
 Zia Anger has figured out a new way to discuss these issues, in an incredibly moving, personal, and creative way.”

 You might have seen Anger’s work without knowing it.
 Alongside her short films with Lola Kirke, she is a frequent collaborator of Mitski, directing the videos for “Your Best American Girl,” “Geyser,” and “Washing Machine Heart.”
 She also made Always All Ways, Anne Marie, begun while she was in grad school and finished in 2012.
 The movie is a coming-of-age story shot in Anger’s hometown, and the cast includes her close friends and family.
 However, the film was rejected by festivals and eventually left for dead (it’s now marked “abandoned” on IMDb).
 To date, Always All Ways, Anne Marie remains Anger’s sole feature.